singularityhacker/Content/Writing_on_GitHub_II.md

 ![Writing in GutHub 2](https://i.imgur.com/7q9dp9A.png)

 In a [previous post](https://medium.com/@justiceconder/writing-on-github-c35ddd12bfd8), I spoke about moving to GitHub as a technical writing platform.
 In this post, I will address some of the challenges I faced, methods of resolution, and future goals as I continue down this journey.
-If you want to know the exact reasons I have made this change, review my [previous post](https://medium.com/@justiceconder/writing-on-github-c35ddd12bfd8).
+If you want to know the exact reasons I have made this change you can review that [previous post](https://medium.com/@justiceconder/writing-on-github-c35ddd12bfd8).

+But just to recap some of the largest points:

+*   Knowledge workers should be consistently producing useful content
+*   The most precise way of measuring and collaborating on that content is with a version control system
+*   GitHub naturally presents itself as an ideal platform for this

 **Writing Modes**